bread from the New Kingdom

 Egyptians didn't eat a lot of meat, but their meat also came from animals that had been domesticated further north in West Asia or Central Asia: mostly beef and lamb.
 You could go to a butcher shop and buy lamb there, just as people do today, or a duck or goose.
 Only because it rarely rains in Egypt, they could have the meat outside in the courtyard of the store instead of inside.
 Here is a model of a butcher shop, also from somebody's grave.
 Can you see the different cuts of meat all laid out?
 At the very bottom there is a whole leg of mutton.
 In the Old Kingdom, they ate pork, too.
 From the New Kingdom on, though, most rich people in Egypt would not eat pork, because they thought pigs were dirty and yucky (Poor people still ate pork though).

 But people in Egypt ate African food, too.
 They used palm oil for some recipes.
+They ate a lot of fish from the Nile River, like tilapia and perch, and from the Mediterranean Sea, like tuna.
 For dessert, they liked to eat dates and figs and honey.
 This is a picture of some real doum palm fruits which were put into somebody's grave; they were traditional funeral offerings in ancient Egypt.
 The dry climate preserved them for three thousand years until archaeologists dug them up again.

 Archaeologists have also found seeds which show that the Egyptians grew watermelons, and other kinds of melon.

 Eyewitness: Ancient Egypt, by George Hart.
 Easy reading.

 Food and Feasts in Ancient Egypt, by Richard Balkwill (1994).
 Easy reading.

 Farming and Food (The Ancient Egyptians), by Jane Shuter (1998).
 Easy reading.

 Egyptian Food and Drink, by Hillary Wilson (1995).
 Not for kids, but a more detailed account.